ANAIKADIXIT/Disease-Risk-analysis-dashboard-/README.md

 # Disease-Risk-analysis-dashboard-
-It compare the affect of various health factors on the CKD risk score.
+It compares the affect of various health factors on the CKD risk score.